sanathNU/HelloRust/README.md

 ## Purpose

 This repository is designed to provide a set of simple problems that are intended to be completed within 10-12 hours of learning Rust.
-While it took me several weeks to work through these problems 😅, I hope this collection will be helpful for other newcomers to Rust.
+While it took me several weeks to work through these problems 😅, I hope this collection will be helpful for other newbies to Rust.

 ## Repository Structure